MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/compare-pipeline-content.md

   - Item type isn't yet supported.
   - Item has an unknown status because the comparison process wasn't completed.

-- The content in the change review window may look a bit different than the original version since it was [modified before running the comparison](#file-modifications-before-comparison).
+- The content in the change review window might look a bit different than the original version since it was [modified before running the comparison](#file-modifications-before-comparison).

 ## Related content